 Revolver Revolution

-The revolver, first patented in America by Samuel Colt in 1836, was mass-produced by numerous manufacturers.
+The revolver was first patented in America by Samuel Colt in 1836.
+Numerous manufacturers mass-produced the revolver.
 Pocket models were either smaller versions of larger firearms, such as the Colt Model 1849, or had shortened snub-nose barrels, such as the Webley Bulldog revolver.

 The popularity of this gender-directed marketing has persisted into the 21st century.
 Manufacturers continue to develop small revolvers, including a 1989 re-release of a heavier-caliber version of the Lady Smith.
 Even though these guns remain popular, they are not necessarily at the epicenter of today’s market.